-Note that the randomised Milstein process is not an implementable algorithm since it uses all values of $W$ and $N$ and these are not accessible.
-However we will use it as an auxiliary scheme for our proof that the randomized Milstein algorithm has convergence orders $\delta^{\min\{\frac{2}{p},\varrho_1+\frac{1}{p},\varrho_2,\varrho_3\}}$.
+Note that the randomised Milstein process cannot be implemented because it requires all values of $W$ and $N$, which are inaccessible.
+However, we will use it as an auxiliary scheme for our proof that the randomized Milstein algorithm has convergence order $\delta^{\min\{\frac{2}{p},\varrho_1+\frac{1}{p},\varrho_2,\varrho_3\}}$.